iamsainikhil/trimtube/README.md

 # 🎉 **Features**

-LoopTube provides multiple features like:
+TrimTube provides multiple features like:

 - **Search**: Search for YouTube videos by entering the keyword or pasting the entire youtube video link or just pasting the video id.
 - **Video**: Trim and loop a YouTube video with ability to share the URL as well as adding to playlist(s).